robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 "_Curiosity demands that we ask questions, that we try to put things together and try to understand this multitude of aspects as perhaps resulting from the action of a relatively small number of elemental things and forces acting in an infinite variety of combinations._" ~ Feynman, Lectures on Physics, Caltech.

-"_Academia has largely become a small-idea factory.
+"_... many of us spend more time announcing ideas than formulating them.
+Being busy needs to be visible, and deep thinking is not.
+Academia has largely become a small-idea factory.
 Rewarded for publishing more frequently, we search for "minimum publishable units."
 Not surprisingly, many papers turn out to be early "progress reports", quickly superseded.
 At the same time, there is a hugely increased pressure to secure outside funding, converting most of our best scientisis into government contractors_" ~ Donald and Stuart Geman, Science in the Age of Selfies, PNAS 2016 Aug 23.

 "_[sic] all outstanding work, in art as well as in science, results from immense zeal applied to a great idea._" ~ Ramon Santiago y Cajal.